willis240/willis240.github.io/README.md

 - Worked on slides detailing what I've learned from my internship
 - Tidied up the code by getting rid of redundant code and refactoring some code into helper functions
+- Looked into the socket library details to see if it would work correctly with a remote target

 ## About Me